mohsenatigh/go-nfqtest/README.md

 ## test

-to run the unit test run :
+to run the unit tests run :

     go test

 ## run

-to run the system use the following command
+to run the system, use the following command

     simplefw.bin -f setting.json